Laboratories for sport science simulation

 Strength and conditioning suite

-You can monitor a range of teaching and research activities in the fully equiped strength and conditioning suite.
+You can monitor a range of teaching and research activities in the fully equipped strength and conditioning suite.
 The suite includes force platforms which link to a 3D motion capture system letting us monitor a range of techniques.

 Innovation in research